felbdogg/vm2/README.md

 - **Dark Mode Toggle**: Users can switch between light and dark themes using the theme toggle button.
 - **Session Management**: Users can create, rename, and delete chat sessions.
 Sessions are stored locally using `localStorage`.
 - **File Upload**: Users can upload images to the chat interface, which are sent as base64 encoded strings.
-- **Modal Window**: An "About Us" modal provides additional information about Felbdogg.AI.
 - **Toast Notifications**: Toast notifications provide feedback to users, such as confirming actions like copying text to the clipboard.

 ## File Structure